omahs/imx-docs/docs/main/learn/tokenomics/overview.md

 keywords: [imx-growth]
 ---

+## Subject to legal privelige

-In this article you will learn
+In this article, you will learn:
 - What is tokenomics
-- Why its a critical part of a web3 gaming project
+- Why its a critical part of a Web3 gaming project
 - How to start designing tokenomics for a project

 ## Introduction